 Therefore, it becomes imperative to optimize your online game including digital assets such as your website.
 Look at your website as your booking hub; not an afterthought, not a piece of digital fluff, but a lead and ‘speaking gig’ booking machine.

-What type of speaking business are you building?
 Lots of speakers out there.
 Some are happy to work for little or nothing in return for exposure and leads for their high ticket offer.

 Maybe that’s you, or perhaps speaking fees are a key part of your business model.